SeattleChris/sample-django/README.md

 # sample-django

 This serves as a structure for developing, or investigating, stand alone Django app packages.
-This provides both useful utilities and a simple isolated Django project environment.
+This provides useful utilities and a simple isolated Django project environment.
 This also serves as a place to collect tools for general Django project development.
 This includes a variety of code snippets, utilities, content for mock-up and/or initial templates, and other resources that can be useful for both initial and ongoing Django projects.
 While these pieces do not warrant their own installable packages, the function snippets or resources that are useful for any given project can be copied and adapted as appropriate.

 ## Utilities and Resources for Django Projects

 The aspects that are primarily concerning general Django Project development are [documented in this collection](project_tools.md).

-## Utility Files

-The following files may need additional modifications for a given stand alone Django app we are making or testing.

-* boot_django.py - sets up & configure Django settings as needed for the stand alone Django app.
-* djangoshell.py - start a shell that is aware of our configured Django project including the stand alone app.
-* makemigrations.py - creates the migration files needed for the stand alone Django app models.
-* migrate.py - performs table migrations so the database is setup as needed.
-* load_tests.py - can run all or some tests.Used by package manager to get its test suite, and by tox to run its tests.

 ## Making an Installable Django App as a Package Published to PyPI